Best Paddle Boards For $500 | 2023 Budget SUP Guide

 • Save

-Weighing in at less than 20 lbs, the Tower S-Class feels almost impossibly light while the fusion construction provides excellent rigidity for its size.
+Weighing in at less than 20 lbs, the Tower S-Class feels almost impossibly light, while the fusion construction provides excellent rigidity for its size.
 With a recommended inflation pressure of just 12 PSI, the Tower S-Class is also one of the fastest and easiest iSUPs to get ready to hit the water.
-The diamond groove deck pad offers great traction while wet and the sleek, classic design matches any fit.
+The diamond groove deck pad offers great traction while wet, and the sleek, classic design matches any fit.
 This highly maneuverable iSUP is a great option for smaller paddlers.

 Bottom Line: The Tower S-Class All Around is a lightweight option for smaller paddlers.

-What is a Budget iSUP?
+What is a Budget Paddle Board?

-How Durable are Budget iSUPs?
+How Durable Are Budget Paddle Boards?

 How do I store my iSUP?

-Recommended Gear for Stand-Up Paddle boarding
+Recommended Gear for Your Budget Paddle Board

-• PFD – A PFD (Personal Flotation Device), sometimes called a life jacket or buoyancy aid, is a critical piece of safety equipment while on your SUP and may be required by local law.
-There are thousands of options for PFDs, and it is important to choose one that not only fits you well, but is designed for paddling.
-A quality, well-fit PFD is not noticeable when being worn.
-See our Best SUP PFD reviews here.
+• PFDA PFD (Personal Flotation Device), sometimes called a life jacket or buoyancy aid, is a critical piece of safety equipment while on your SUP and may be required by local law.
+There are thousands of options for PFDs, and it is important to choose one that not only fits you well but is also designed for paddling.
+A quality, well-fit PFD is not noticeable when being worn.See our Best SUP PFD reviews here.

-Final Thoughts – Best iSUPs Under $500
+Final Thoughts – Best Budget Paddle Boards Under $500

 Ask A Question or Give Feedback